 This assessment will build on prior DBMAS/SBRT and/or ACAT assessment(s), and other relevant records.

 Once a referrer has been successfully triaged and proceeded to assessment for eligbility, the consultant will make a time to conduct an on site assessment.
 The purpose of this is to validate and build on information provided on triage.
 This will require access to a range of medical records and other relevant information, and an opportunity to assess the person and their current care environment in more detail, using the DSA validated assessment tool.
 A medical specialist will review all assessments before outcomes are made.

 A report detailing the results of the assessment will be provided to the referrer.
 If the person with dementia is found to be eligible for possible Specialist Dementia Care Placement, the relevant Clinical Advisory Committee for the SDCP will be notified of the outcome and be provided with the report.
 If the person with dementia is not eligible for SDCP, they will be offered ongoing Severe Behaviour Response Team (SBRT) support or other relevant services.
 If they are eligible they will be waitlisted for assessment for placement by the relevant SDCP.

-Please note: referrals are only open for residents across metro Perth as part of the Brightwater Specialist Dementia Care Programs (SDCP) in the following regions: North Perth Metro region (currently operating a waitlist but still taking referrals for eligibility assessments); Hunter New England and Central Coast region (taking referrals for placements commencing Feb 2020); South East Melbourne region (taking referrals for placements commencing Feb 2020).
+Please note: We are now taking referrals to assess eligibility for Specialist Dementia Care Programs (SDCP) in the following regions: North Perth Metro region (currently operating a waitlist but still taking referrals for eligibility assessments); Hunter New England and Central Coast region (taking referrals for placements commencing Feb 2020); South East Melbourne region (taking referrals for placements commencing Feb 2020).
 You can refer back to this site for further updates on SDCPs in your area.
 The Department of Health will also provide advice of when future sites are open.